 Telling other people

-After receiving a diagnosis, you will have to explain your child's learning disability A learning disability is to do with the way someone's brain works.
+After receiving a diagnosis, at times you may have to explain your child's learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. to other people.
 This can be daunting, and every family has their own way of dealing with it.
 Some parents are very forthcoming, while others want to keep the disability to themselves.

 There is no right or wrong way to tell others about your child.
 It is a personal choice, and no one should push you into talking about it before you are ready.
 You may feel that you need some time to digest the news before telling others.

 Some parents prefer to say that their child has a disability and don’t go into detail, while others specify the disability and explain what this means.
 It may be that you only choose to go into detail once you have had time to get to know your child and to research their disability for yourself.